-Recent theatre education alumni job placements include Summit View Elementary Magnet School in Milwaukee (integrated arts specialist); Arsenal Tech High School in Indianapolis (choir and theatre director); Baker Elementary School in Acworth, Georgia (program director, Reach for the Stars); Jasper (Texas) High School (drama director); Palm Beach (Florida) High School (drama director); Turpin High School in Cincinnati (English and theatre teacher), among many others.
+Recent teaching alumni job placements include Summit View Elementary Magnet School in Milwaukee (integrated arts specialist); Arsenal Tech High School in Indianapolis (choir and theatre director); Baker Elementary School in Acworth, Georgia (program director, Reach for the Stars); Jasper (Texas) High School (drama director); Palm Beach (Florida) High School (drama director); Turpin High School in Cincinnati (English and theatre teacher), among many others.

 SEE THEIR ACCOMPLISHMENTS

 In addition to faculty who are working dance professionals, we bring in distinguished guest artists on a regular basis to work with you—in classes, workshops, and the production season.
 These seasoned practitioners will enrich your educational experience immeasurably, while also allowing for professional networking opportunities.